pingcap/tidb-operator/en/deploy-on-aws-eks.md

     ssh [-i /path/to/your/private-key.pem] ec2-user@<bastion-public-dns-name>
     ```

-2. Install the MySQL client:
+2. Install the MySQL client on the bastion host:

     {{< copyable "shell-regular" >}}